 Update: As this article was about to publish, Hank Campbell was removed from the staff roster of the American Council on Science and Health, the organization he has led as president since July 2015, for unknown reasons.
 A few days later, he delinked his ring of science blogs (Science 2.0, Science Codex, ScienceBlogs) from ACSH.org.

-Hank Campbell was until this week president of the American Council on Science and Health (ACSH), a group that claims to be a “pro-science consumer advocacy organization,” but according to leaked internal documents and emails released via litigation, ACSH offers its advocacy not to consumers but to chemical, tobacco and pharmaceutical corporate interests (and others) that provide financial backing.
-For more about ACSH’s work as a corporate front group, see our fact sheet.
+Hank Campbell was until this week president of the American Council on Science and Health (ACSH), a group that claims to be a “pro-science consumer advocacy organization” but receives funds from corporations to conduct product defense campaigns, according to internal financial documentsleaked to Mother Jones in 2012.
+Emails released via litigation establish that Monsanto funded ACSHand asked the group to write about glyphosate.

 Campbell’s network of for-profit, non-profit science blogs